tanvirmudhar42/bit-funnel/README.md

+> ⚠️ **WARNING: RESEARCH PURPOSES ONLY** ⚠️
+>
+> This project is intended for **research and educational purposes only**.
+It should **NOT be used in production environments**.
+The implementation may contain bugs, security vulnerabilities, or performance issues that make it unsuitable for production use.
+Use at your own risk.

 # BitFunnel - Fast Incremental Keyword Search Backend

 A Rust implementation of the BitFunnel algorithm for efficient, real-time keyword search in text files.
 This backend is designed to support incremental search as users type, making it ideal for UI applications that need fast search capabilities.